National Register of Historic Places listings in Benton County, Mississippi

 This is a list of the National Register of Historic Places listings in Benton County, Mississippi.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Benton County, Mississippi, United States.

 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.

-There is 1 property listed on the National Register in the county.
+There are two properties listed on the National Register in the county.